doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

      * Click: 'Review and Launch'
 7. Review Instance Launch
      * Click: 'Launch'
-     * 'Choose an existing key pair'  Or 'Create new key pair'
+     * 'Choose an existing key pair'
+     * make sure 'fp_workshop_kp' is selected
      * acknowledge you have the key pair
      * Click: 'Launch Instances'

-Wait until the instance state becomes 'Running' & Note down the instance public IP.
+Wait until the instance 'Status check' becomes green (passed) & Note down the instance public IP.
-#### Create a New Cloud9 IDE Instance
-We will use Cloud9 IDE environment to emulate our trusted user API calls.

-From the AWS Console, navigate to Cloud9, select the region you will be working in for all the labs, then create a new environment with the following environment settings:

-* Create a new instance for environment (EC2)
-* t3.small (2 GiB RAM + 2 vCPU)
-* Amazon Linux
-* Cost-savings setting: After four hours
-* Network settings: Default VPC and public subnet

 ## Setting up the device
-SSH into the instance public IP using your private key and user 'ubuntu'.
+SSH into the Ubuntu instance public IP using your private key and user 'ubuntu'.

 If you are using different operating system than Ubuntu you will have to modify some of below shell commands to match your OS.
 ```